Pensacola Christian College: Demerits and discipline

 In the past (at least until 2008), students who acquired a certain number of demerits in a semester were "campused," meaning they were not allowed to leave campus for a period of time.
 Students suspected of more serious violations could be subject to being "shadowed," where they were assigned to a Residence Assistant (a fellow student who was selected by PCC to provide leadership in the residence hall and to enforce college regulations).
 This included being required to attend the Residence Assistant's classes and moving to the Residence Assistant's room.
 While being shadowed the student was prohibited from speaking with any student other than with the Floor Leader who was shadowing them.

 The rules and disciplinary policies at Pensacola Christian College have been the subject of criticism.
 In 1996 a PCC alumnus started an electronic newsletter entitled The Student Voice, which criticized PCC, particularly the school's rules and demerit system.
-It was originally published in a newsletter format distributed exclusively via e-mail, and it was later published at www.pensacolachristiancollege.com.
+It was originally published in a newsletter format distributed exclusively via e-mail, and it was later published online.
 Following numerous attempts by the college to have the website shut down through arbitration and lawsuits, the website's owners relinquished control of the domain to the college, who has redirected the domain to the main PCC website.

-Students may also be written up for infractions such as but not limited to- frayed pants, going off campus with a person of the opposite sex, watching movies rated PG-13 or higher, and listening to "worldly music".
+Students may also be written up for infractions such as but not limited to: frayed pants, going off campus with a person of the opposite sex, watching movies rated PG-13 or higher, and listening to "worldly music".

 Faith and King-James-only debate

 PCC rejects hyper-Calvinism, Modernism, Neo-orthodoxy, and the modern day charismatic movement and specifically states that "Pensacola Christian is not a part of the 'tongues movement' and does not allow students to participate in or promote any charismatic activities, nor do we permit students to promote hyper-Calvinism."

-PCC also states that they believe the Textus Receptus is the superior Greek text of the Bible and upon this basis use the King James Version of the Bible for all their pulpit ministry and classroom Bible instruction.
+PCC also states the belief that the Textus Receptus is the superior Greek text of the Bible and upon this basis uses the King James Version of the Bible for all pulpit ministry and classroom Bible instruction.